httpie/http-prompt/CONTRIBUTING.rst

 Python project.

 There are several tools you can use for managing virtualenvs.
-In this guide, I'll show you how to use pyenv_ and pyenv-virtualenv_, which I use personally.
+In this guide, we'll show you how to use pyenv_ and pyenv-virtualenv_, which is one of the most popular virtualenv management tools.

 Make sure you have installed pyenv_ and pyenv-virtualenv_ first.